Azure/Ignite2019_IaC_pre-day_docs/ARM Template/05 - Reusability/Guide.md

 - Next, highlight the collapsed {} and delete them
 - Remove the Network Security Group resource
 - Remove the variables for the Virtual Network and Network Security Group - the variable for the nicName should be the only remaining variable
-- Remove unused parameter for the NSG - notice that VS Code will underline this parameter to indicate it is no longer used
+- Remove unused parameter for the nsgRules - notice that VS Code will underline this parameter to indicate it is no longer used
 - Remove dependsOn property from the networkInterface card since the subnet is no longer defined in this template

 ### Add Parameters